Ernestoc14/Ernestoc14/README.md

 **`Developer | Content Creator | PC Builder`**

 I'm a Developer, PC Builder and Content Creator building my version of the digital wolrd step by step.
-All coding projects are built from scrath, planning and designing all the way to solve a real-life problem.
+All coding projects are built from scratch, planning and designing all the way to solve a real-life problem.
 My content is also built the same way, a lot of ideas come up during the learning process and I take advantage to create content about it.
 The content is published on my Instagram "[Ernie.codes][instagram]".

--I'm currently working on a "[AI Image Generator][last]".
+-I'm currently working on a "[FBA Amazon Product Website][last]".

 -I'm currently learning React and Javascript 💞️